 + − ANCHOR EVENT: 28th Annual Middle East Petroleum & Gas Conference (MPGC)

-The 28th Annual Middle East Petroleum & Gas Conference returns to the Kingdom of Bahrain on March 30-31 2020, as part of MPGC Week 2020 events from March 29-April 2.
-MPGC 2020 is co-hosted by The Bahrain Petroleum Company (BAPCO), the National Oil & Gas Authority (NOGA) and nogaholding.
+The 28th Annual Middle East Petroleum & Gas Conference returns to the Kingdom of Bahrain on dates to be confirmed, as part of MPGC Week 2020 events.
+MPGC 2020 is co-hosted by The Bahrain Petroleum Company (Bapco), the National Oil & Gas Authority (NOGA) and nogaholding.

 MPGC 2020 will provide the latest insights into the continuing uncertainty faced by the global oil markets, in the relationship between OPEC, US oil production and geopolitical landscape in the Middle East.
 Refining margins and efficiency metrics, quality and pricing of HSFO, VLSFO and MGO, as well as the transformation of the oil Middle East LNG and oil markets, post IMO 2020, data transparency and digitalisation will underscore discussion at MPGC 2020.